lorensen/VTKExamples/src/Cxx.md

 [ImplicitDataSetClipping](/Cxx/PolyData/ImplicitDataSetClipping) | vtkImplicitDataSet | Clip using an implicit data set.
 [SolidClip](/Cxx/Meshes/SolidClip) | vtkClipPolyData | Create a "solid" clip.
 [TableBasedClipDataSetWithPolyData](/Cxx/Meshes/TableBasedClipDataSetWithPolyData) | vtkTableBasedClipDataSet vtkImplicitPolyDataDistance vtkRectilinearGrid | Clip a vtkRectilinearGrid with arbitrary polydata.
 In this example, use a vtkConeSource to generate polydata to slice the grid, resulting in an unstructured grid.
 Contrast this with the previous example.
+[TableBasedClipDataSetWithPolyData2](/Cxx/Meshes/TableBasedClipDataSetWithPolyData2) | vtkTableBasedClipDataSet vtkRectilinearGrid | Clip a vtkRectilinearGrid with a checkerboard pattern.

 ### Working with Structured 3D Data